 Children and adults living with disabilities face social stigma and enormous challenges when it comes to accessing education and training.
 AET supports the development of a locally driven disability movement to promote the inclusion of children living with disabilities into mainstream schools, better access for both children and adults to specialist centres for education and training, and changes in government policy and public attitudes to disability.

 The regional conflict has fractured the formal education system.
-We are supporting the national and regional education authorities to establish a national curriculum framework linked to the national examination system for primary and secondary school leavers, so that students can move freely between regions and access universities in neighbouring countries.
-This process is also being used as an opportunity to consult with young Somalis on how the curriculum can best promote peace and reconciliation among students.
+We supported the national and regional education authorities to establish a national curriculum framework linked to the national examination system for primary and secondary school leavers so that students can move freely between regions and access universities in neighbouring countries.
+This process was also used as an opportunity to consult with young Somalis on how the curriculum can best promote peace and reconciliation among students.